ARMmaster17/ARMmaster17.github.io/projects.md

 ---

 For the full list of projects I've worked on, see my GitHub portfolio: {% include icon.html username='ARMmaster17' icon='github' url='https://github.com/' %}

+---

+[^1]: Content creation for the indicated websites is maintained by 3rd-party individuals/organizations who's individual views may or may not represent my own.